VowpalWabbit/vowpalwabbit.github.io/_tutorials/getting_started.md

 # Vowpal Wabbit Linear Regression Tutorial

-This tutorial describes how to run linear regression algorithms in Vowpal Wabbit.
-It features an overview of a simple regression problem using a Vowpal Wabbit workflow examples and describes how to structure input and understand results.
+This tutorial demonstrates how to approach a regression problem with Vowpal Wabbit.
+It features an overview of a linear regression problem using a Vowpal Wabbit workflow tutorial with examples, introduces unique Vowpal Wabbit features, and explains how to structure input and understand the results.

 <div class="prerequisites" markdown="1">
 **Prerequisites**